 - Create a global cluster.
-See Chapter 3, "Establishing the Global Cluster." - Read the guidelines and requirements for creating a zone cluster.
-See "Zone Clusters" on page 30. - If the zone cluster will use Trusted Extensions, ensure that you have installed, configured, and enabled Trusted Extensions as described in "How to Install and Configure Trusted Extensions" on page 155. - Have available the following information: - The unique name to assign to the zone cluster.
+See Chapter 3, "Establishing the Global Cluster". - Read the guidelines and requirements for creating a zone cluster.
+See "Zone Clusters" on page 32. - If the zone cluster will use Trusted Extensions, ensure that you have installed, configured, and enabled Trusted Extensions as described in "How to Install and Configure Trusted Extensions" on page 188. - If the cluster does not have sufficient subnets available to add a zone cluster, you must modify the private IP address range to provide the needed subnets.
+For more information, see "How to Change the Private Network Address or Address Range of an Existing Cluster" in "Oracle Solaris Cluster System Administration Guide". - Have available the following information: - The unique name to assign to the zone cluster.